Type and hit ENTER

 Michael’s presentation include PET, SPECT, and MRI scans that display sexual dimorphism (male/female brain differences) as he focuses on educating, raising, and counseling boys, and educating, raising, and counseling girls.
 He will also show brain scans that help us understand the whole gender spectrum.

-Michael will lead two working lunch discussions, as well.
-Michael’s most recent books are Boys, A Rescue Plan, with Sean Kullman, The Storm In My Mother’s Eyes (michaelgurian.substack.com/), and The Minds of Girls.
+Some of Michael’s most recent books are Saving Our Sons, The Minds of Girls, and Boys, A Rescue Plan, with Sean Kullman.
 We hope you will read one or more these books at your convenience.
-In these working lunches, we will study and strategize the topics raised in the keynotes, and answer questions participants have from their own educational and community work.
+In the afternoon workshops, Michael will strategize topics from the keynotes and answer questions participants have from their own educational and community work.

 A product of significant childhood trauma, Michael scores a 7 out of 10 on the Adverse Childhood Experiences, ACE survey.
-The publication of his previous book, The Stone Boys, made public some of that childhood trauma and his memoir continued that exploration with brain science connected to story.
-We hope you will read The Stone Boys (available on amazon.com and other outlets) and/or The Storm In My Mother’s Eyes (available via subscription at michaelgurian.substack.com) ahead of time for a deep dive into potential trauma-responses and resilience-development.
+The publication of his young adult novel, The Stone Boys, made public some of that childhood trauma and his memoirs continued that exploration with brain science connected to story.
+We hope you will read The Stone Boys (available on amazon.com and other outlets) and/or The Storm In My Mother’s Eyes and My Darling, You’ve Flown Away (michaelgurian.substack.com) ahead of time for a deep dive into potential male trauma-responses and resilience-development.

 We encourage groups to come to our events because that can bring systemic change to buildings, schools, and communities.
 Our keynotes and workshops cover children from birth – college age.